elmahio/documentation/docs/cli-overview.md

 ## Installing the CLI

-The elmah.io CLI can be installed in a number of ways.
+The elmah.io CLI can be installed in several ways.
 To set up everything automatically, execute the following script from the command line:

 ```cmd
 dotnet tool install --global Elmah.Io.Cli
 ```

 If you prefer downloading the CLI as a zip you can [download the latest version from GitHub](https://github.com/elmahio/Elmah.Io.Cli/releases).
-To clone and build the CLI manually, check out instructions below.
+To clone and build the CLI manually, check out the instructions below.

 ## Run the CLI